 Don’t have a CFO yet?
 Post-Series A is often the right time for your company to take the founder out of the accounting and bring in a financial professional or consider Finance as a Service to gain clarity and scalability in the finance function.
 CFOs can also provide critical data and financial information to company management and the Board of Directors that is essential to budgeting, forecasting, and strategic decision-making.
 Establishing professional finance roles at your company will also be helpful in terms of establishing good accounting habits, such as implementing a basic system of internal controls to ensure compliance with regulations and laws as well as consistent and accurate financial reporting.
 Closing and reconciling your company’s books monthly is another valuable process to establish!Don’t Snooze on Back Office Best Practices

-The months following your company’s Series A financing are a great time to implement dependable organizational and back office processes, and putting it off will only make cleaning up ad hoc or disorganized practices more difficult down the road.
-Technology-enabled service providers such as Consero and Shoobx can help get your company on the rails and keep it there as you pursue new milestones.
+The months following your company’s Series A financing are a great time to implement dependable organizational and back-office processes and putting it off will only make cleaning up ad hoc or disorganized practices more difficult down the road.
+Technology-enabled service providers such as Consero and Fidelity can help get your company on the rails and keep it there as you pursue new milestones.